Power of Attorney Webinar Program

 Manage Care, Reduce Worry, and Gain Control of Decision-Making

-All of the webinars for this program are on Pamela’s YouTube channel.
-The links to watch the webinars are listed below and highlighted in light blue text.
+All of the webinars for this program are hosted on Pamela’s YouTube channel.
+The links to watch the webinars are listed below and highlighted in pink text, as well as any documents mentioned during the programs.

-Watch this introductory video to learn about the contents of this program: What You Should Know About Appointing a Power of Attorney.
+What You Should Know About Appointing a Power of Attorney

 “As an estate planning and elder law attorney, my role with clients is generally limited to preparing estate planning documents, including medical and financial powers of attorney.
 I feel a special responsibility to make sure my clients are well taken care of after my work is done, to make sure their families fully understand their responsibilities and are prepared for the difficult decisions they may face.
 I had total confidence in referring clients to Pamela to fill those important roles of agent, care manager, and advisor.
 Thanks to her breadth and depth of experience, Pamela was perfectly attuned to my clients’ needs.
 I was also often able to call on Pamela to guide me through some of the unique challenges faced by my elderly clients and their families.”
 L.E.

-Watch the second webinar in this series focuses on how being an agent or appointing an agent requires knowledge and application of medical, legal, and financial skills to advocate for loved ones effectively.
+Watch the second webinar in this series, which focuses on how being an agent or appointing an agent requires knowledge and application of medical, legal, and financial skills to advocate for loved ones effectively.

 Three parts of power of attorney